 Similarities and Differences in Cost and Payment Responsibilities

-When dealing with a family law case in Texas, it’s key to understand the cost and payment differences of Attorneys Ad Litem, Amicus Attorneys, and Guardians Ad Litem.
+When dealing with a family law case in Texas, it’s key to understand the cost and payment differences between Attorneys Ad Litem, Amicus Attorneys, and Guardians Ad Litem.

-These professionals are appointed to look out for a child’s best interests.
+These professionals are appointed to safeguard a child’s best interests.
 Attorney Ad Litem represents the legal interests and rights, Amicus Attorney looks out for what’s best, and a Guardian Ad Litem evaluates and advocates for the child.

 The appointing party pays for the costs.
 In some cases, indigent or low-income families may qualify for free legal representation.